 Democracy has changed the world.
 But by no means is Democracy a finished product in democratic nations, but an incessant process.
 For instance, recently there is huge debate on Free Speech as saying what you want versus saying what is deemed appropriate or polite by the majority.
 The first wins out as democratic: In more democratic societies there is the freedom for bad and hurtful behaviour and saying bad things–so long as the words are legal or the subject(s) does not have money to file for libel.
 For example, it is very bad that people can be extremist in theory but only punishable in practice: but that is how it works.
 And so the argument goes, if you change that then you violate rights and become, while well intentioned, undemocratic and near-fascist.

 Democracy, Rights, and Meritocracy are close to everyone’s hearts in the Liberal West, but by no means is it a system without flaws.
 Particularly, given the messes that democratic nations manage to get in because of marginal majorities and career politicians.
-Good and bad are too large a generalisation; there is plenty of good and bad in any way or organising things.
-Democracy is the better trade off but still is bad in ways it would be good for everyone to be better aware of.
+Good and bad are too large a generalisation; there is plenty of good and bad in any way of organising people and institutions.
+Democracy is the better trade-off but still is bad in ways it would be good for everyone to be better aware of.

 This is what is enlightening about viewing democracy in its infancy, from the eyes of its critics, Alexis De Tocqueville and Jean-Jacques Rousseau.
-Alexis De Tocqueville amusingly traveled the early United States admiring and criticising in Democracy in Americaand Rousseau famously considered civil democratic society to be a corruption of a more fair minded pre-industrial, pre-bureaucratic community as he outlines in His Discourses
+Alexis De Tocqueville amusingly travelled the early United States admiring and criticising in Democracy in America and Rousseau famously considered civil democratic society to be a corruption of a more fair-minded pre-industrial, pre-bureaucratic community as he outlines in His Discourses

 There are six blaring flaws of democracy that we tend to overlook, to our peril.